dvdmtw98/blog/blog-vault/articles/2024-01-14-building-home-lab-part-6.md

 Banner Background by [logturnal](https://www.freepik.com/free-vector/gradient-white-color-background-abstract-modern_34010189.htm) on Freepik
 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

+> [!IMPORTANT] Changelog
+> -  **Apr., 04 2026**
+> 	- Removed the link to Windows 10 Enterprise ISO as it's been removed from Microsoft’s website.
+The user now needs to find a source for the image on their own.

 For the Active Directory (AD) Lab we are going to configure three VMs.
 The first VM will be the Domain Controller (DC) of the environment.
 We will use Windows Server 2019 for this machine.
 The other two VMs will be the clients that use this environment.
 For the client VMs, we will use Windows 10 Enterprise.

 Microsoft provided Evaluation copies for both of them.
 Windows Server 2019 has a license of 180 days while Windows 10 Enterprise has a license of 90 days.
 They should function just fine even after the evaluation period expires.
 After setting up the lab we will create snapshots for the VMs.
 The snapshots can also be used to roll back to the start of the evaluation period once it expires.